 My Blog

-I am not blogging at the moment.
+I am rarely blogging at the moment.
 I will start again when something interesting crops up.
 Previously, I wrote about current major political issues in Richmond BC, my community, that interested me.

 For entries more than a year old, the blog archive is here.